CVE-2026-52914

 Recommendation

-Immediately update the Linux kernel to a version containing the fix (commit in the batman-adv branch).
-A system reboot is required after the update.
+Immediately update the Linux kernel to a version containing the fix (commit addressing the issue).

 Original NVD description (English source)